Shandong IFC

-Shandong IFC (山东国际金融中心) is with 428 m a super tall skyscraper under construction in The Jinan Central Business District, Jinan, Shandong, China.
-The tower is build by the developer Greenland and IFC stands for "International Finance Center".
+Shandong International Financial Center (山东国际金融中心) is a 428 m super tall skyscraper in the Jinan Central Business District, Jinan, Shandong, China.
+The tower is built by the developer Greenland and IFC stands for "International Finance Center".
 In March 2021, the tower became the tallest building in Jinan by surpassing the 333 m tall Jinan Center Financial City A5-3.
-Since January 2025 the building reached its final height of 428m and is the tallest building in the Shandong Province.
-The completion is expected for 2025.
+Since January 2025, the building reached its final height of 428m and is the tallest building in the Shandong Province.
+The tower is the 15th tallest building in China and 30th in the world.
+It was completed on December 20, 2025.